roadrunner-server/docs/php/developer.md

     num_workers: 4
 ```

+{% endcode %}

 Or if you have only `debug` option in the `pool` section you can use short syntax:

+{% code title=".rr.yaml" %}

 ```yaml
 http:
   pool.debug: true
 ```

-> **Note**
+{% endcode %}

+{% hint style="info" %}
-> Every plugin in RoadRunner that creates workers has a `pool` section in which you can activate debug mode.
+Every plugin in RoadRunner that creates workers has a `pool` section in which you can activate debug mode.

-> **Warning**
+{% endhint %}

+{% hint style="warning" %}
-> When using the `pool.debug` option in RoadRunner, it is important to note that settings in `pool` section would work
+When using the `pool.debug` option in RoadRunner, it is important to note that settings in `pool` section would work
-> differently.
+differently.
 All options will be ignored (`supervisor`, `max_jobs`, `num_workers`, etc).
 This is because, in debug
-> mode, RoadRunner does not create a worker at startup.
+mode, RoadRunner does not create a worker at startup.
 Instead, it waits for requests to come in and creates workers
-> accordingly.
+accordingly.
 After the response, RoadRunner stops and removes the worker.
-> When you send 2-3-n parallel requests to RoadRunner, it creates 2-3-n workers to handle those requests simultaneously.
+When you send 2-3-n parallel requests to RoadRunner, it creates 2-3-n workers to handle those requests simultaneously.
-> The number of workers depends on the number of requests you send.
+The number of workers depends on the number of requests you send.
 Similarly, when you use the Jobs plugin and the Jobs
-> consumers, every message consumed creates a worker to handle that message.
+consumers, every message consumed creates a worker to handle that message.
 The number of workers is based on the
-> number of messages consumed.
+number of messages consumed.

->
-> This enables you to make changes to your codebase and reload it automatically.
+This enables you to make changes to your codebase and reload it automatically.
+{% endhint %}

 ## Stop Command